FreeStable/freestable-concept/README.md

 These requirements protect minters from accidental/black swan liquidations such as the one with MakerDAO in March 2020.

+> Potential feature: If the collateralization ratio (of some collateral eligible to be liquidated) is below 100%, the liquidator could be rewarded with governance tokens whose value bridges the missing collateralization ratio gap.
+Maker has a similar feature.

 ## Mechanisms to keep the peg

 ### Stablecoin price